ohjho/starter_guide_face_recog/README.md

 <img src='http://eyalarubas.com/images/face-detection-and-recognition/haar-all.jpg' height = '100'>

 In order for this process be quick, it is designed it in such a way that we first check the coarse features which represent the coarse structure of a face; and only if these features match, we continue to the next iteration and use finer features.
 In each such iteration we can quickly reject areas of the picture which do not match a face, and keep checking those which we are not sure about.
 In every iteration we increase the certainty that the checked area is indeed a face, until finally we stop and make our determination.

 The cascading process accelerates the face detection process by quickly eliminates images that does not contain a face rather than focusing in determining if the image does contain a face.

+For details, please refer to [this documentation](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html#haar-cascade-detection-in-opencv).

-* Histogram of Oriented Gradients (HOG)
+##### Histogram of Oriented Gradients (HOG)
 <img src='https://cdn-images-1.medium.com/max/800/1*6xgev0r-qn4oR88FrW6fiA.png' height='300'>

-* Facial Landmark Detection
+##### Facial Landmark Detection
 <p>
 <img src='https://www.pyimagesearch.com/wp-content/uploads/2017/04/facial_landmarks_68markup-768x619.jpg' width='250' />
 <img src='https://www.pyimagesearch.com/wp-content/uploads/2017/04/facial_landmarks_dlib_example.jpg' width= '250' />
 </p>

-* Deep Learning
+##### Deep Learning

 ### Face Recognition
-A set of two task:
+Face Recognition is a two step process:
-* Face Identification: Given a face image that belongs to a person in a database, tell whose image it is.
+1. Face Identification: Given a face image that belongs to a person in a database, tell whose image it is.
-* Face Verification: Given a face image that might not belong to the database, verify whether it is from the person it is claimed to be in the database.
+2. Face Verification: Given a face image that might not belong to the database, verify whether it is from the person it is claimed to be in the database.

-### Difference between Face Detection and Recognition
-Detection – two-class classification
-* Face vs. Non-face
-Recognition – multi-class classification
-* One person vs. all the others

-### Face Recognition Applications
+#### Applications
 * Facial Authentication
 * Customer Service
 * Retail, Marketing